home-assistant/developers.home-assistant/docs/integration_quality_scale_index.md

 - Set appropriate `PARALLEL_UPDATES` constant
 - Support config entry unloading (called when config entry is removed)
 - Integration + dependency are async
-- Uses aiohttp and allows passing in websession (if making HTTP requests)
+- Uses aiohttp or httpx and allows passing in websession (if making HTTP requests)

 ## Internal 🏠